 This is where the Hemingway App comes into play.
-It doesn’t matter if you’re new to blogging or have been creating content for years, this is a tool that can improve your writing.
-And, when your writing improves, you can rest assured that your audience will take notice.
+It doesn’t matter if you have just decided to start a blog or have been creating content for years, this is a tool that can improve your writing.
+And, when your writing improves, you can rest assured that your target audience will take notice.

 “Hemingway App makes your writing bold and clear.”

 Getting started means copying and pasting your content into the tool.
 This only takes a couple of seconds, so there’s no wasted effort.